One of the most powerful features in Scrivener is the option to use the corkboard to outline your story.

 In the next blog post, I’ll explain how I achieved the colour coding in the top-right corner of each card, and what that colouring signifies.

-If you want to see me go through the process of outlining using the corkboard or need to ask questions, book a place at the Simply Scrivener Special on Monday 3 October.
-That’s tomorrow!
+If you want to see me go through the process of outlining using the Corkboard or need to ask questions, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: